adamaveray/blight/README.md

 ### Output

+- **generate_hypenation**: Whether to insert soft hyphens into page content during the typography filtering
 - **minify_html**: Whether to minify rendered HTML files, by removing whitespace, etc, reducing file size
 - **feed_format**: The format to build feeds, of either `atom` or `rss`
 - **cache_twig**: Whether to cache compiled Twig tempates